arpfennig/arpfennig.github.io/research.md

 title: Research
 ---

-My research focuses on understanding the evolutionary dynamics and implications of admixture and introgression, that is, the mixing of populations that have been separated for relative short and long evolutionary time, respectively.
-Given their central role to human evolution, I am interested how they have shaped present-day genetic variation and disease risk.
+My research focuses on understanding the evolutionary dynamics and implications of admixture and introgression, that is, the mixing of populations that have been separated for relatively short and long evolutionary time, respectively.
+Given their central role in human evolution, I am interested in how they have shaped present-day genetic variation and disease risk.
 To do so, I am integrating population genetics and comparative genomics with bioinformatics tool development.
 My current research areas include:

 **1) Improving de novo genome assembly by integrating methylation information and variant correlations**